 Most people are aware that vehicle numbers increase year on year.
-Generally, the only times traffic volumes decrease are during economic recessions or national emergencies, such as this year's pandemic, which saw traffic fall away drastically as most people worked from home or were furloughed.
+Generally, the only times traffic volumes decrease is during economic recessions or national emergencies, such as the previous year's pandemic, which saw traffic fall away drastically as most people worked from home or were furloughed.